 (v) the main case categories and subcategories designated by the Administrative Director;

-(vi) whether the action meets the criteria for a complex civil action listed in Rule 8(h); and
+(vi) the amount in controversy pleaded, or if that amount is not pled, the discovery tier to which the pleading alleges the case would belong; and

 (vii) such other information as the Supreme Court may require.

 (C) A superior court may require by local rule that additional information be provided in an Addendum to the Civil Cover Sheet.